What happens to pension policies and life assurance policies the deceased held at death?

-When a person dies they may be receiving a regular pension or may be receiving irregular flexible pension payments.
+When a person dies, they may be receiving a regular pension or may be receiving irregular flexible pension payments.
 Alternatively, they might not have started to draw a pension yet although they (and an employer) may have contributed to a pension scheme for them in the past.
 This page explains what may happen to those pension funds now.
-You may find it useful to refer to the Pensions jargon buster as some of the terms used are specific to this topic.
+You can read more about pensions generally in our Pensions section.

 This is a very complex area and the notes below refer only to registered UK pension schemes.
 It also assumes any lump sum death benefits are paid within two years of death.
 The rules have changed significantly over the years - this page describes the regime from April 2016.